-It’s true that some insurance policies are needed to protect your assets.
-Purchasing insurance to protect your home or your car, and insurance that can help you afford the cost of health care or protect your family’s income if you should die, are financial necessities.
+None of us like buying insurance, but the reality is that insurance can be one way to protect your assets and your finances from disaster.
+Some insurance policies are needed to protect your assets.
+Purchasing insurance can protect your home or your car, and insurance that can help you afford the cost of health care or protect your family’s income if you should die, are financial necessities.
 It might even be worth it to buy disability insurance, depending your situation, and your work.

 However, while some insurance policies are necessary, others are practically useless.
 Some policies cover items that are already covered by other insurance, or cover problems that can be avoided with some good financial planning.
 Here are 5 insurance policies that you probably don’t need to buy: